jennyd/govuk-local-interactions/README.md

 [`calculate_quality_stats.py`](https://github.com/jennyd/govuk-local-interactions/blob/master/calculate_quality_stats.py)
-prints basic statistics about the quality of interaction links, as percentages of pageviews and counts of interaction URLs.
+prints basic statistics about the quality of interaction links, as percentages of pageviews, counts of interaction URLs and counts of GOV.UK pages.

 I used Python 3.4.3 when working on this.